GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - The equivalent touch controls should work fine on mobile devices
   - Hover the mouse over controls in the desktop viewers to se a popup description of the control

-- Special notes about AR / VR Viewer:
+- Special notes about `AR / VR Viewer`:
   - Using slightly modified version of the three.js `DeviceOrientationControls`, last available in r133
   - Currently highly experimental so it might work or it might not work properly or at all
   - My tests had it working with Chrome browser on both the desktop and an Android mobile phone: